giantswarm/cloud-director-app-collection/README.md

 # cloud-director-app-collection chart

-Cloud Director App Collection contains the set of resources are deployed to the Management Cluster in the Giant Swarm Cloud Director platform.
+Cloud Director App Collection contains the set of resources that are deployed to the Management Cluster in the Giant Swarm Cloud Director platform.

 Here we define the Cluster cloud-director App chart with its templates and default configuration.